Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Radio sources

 The recent data from ACT and SPT experiments give us the opportunity to better constrain the model parameters for blazars.
-We have seen above that the break frequency depends on a set physical parameters related to AGNs.
-In \citet{tuc11}, most of them are imposed on the basis of observational constraints (as the redshift distribution of the different radio source populations; the doppler factor; spectral indices) and on the basis of typical assumptions for AGN model (equipartition condition, narrow conical jets, etc.).
+We described above that the break frequency depends on a set of physical parameters related to AGNs. \citet{tuc11} imposed most of them on the basis of observational constraints (as the redshift distribution of the different radio source populations; the Doppler factor; spectral indices) and on the basis of typical assumptions for AGN model (equipartition condition, narrow conical jets, etc.).
 The only free parameter used in the model is the distance $r_M$ to the AGN core of the emitting jet region at the break frequency.
-In the best model of \citet{tuc11} $r_M$ is taken to be log--uniformly distributed in the range of [0.3,\,10]\,pc for FSRQs and of [0.01,\,0.3]\,pc for BL\,Lacs.
+In the best model of \citet{tuc11}, $r_M$ is taken to be log-uniformly distributed in the range of [0.3,\,10]\,pc for FSRQs and in the range of [0.01,\,0.3]\,pc for BL\,Lacs.

-We now find the best estimate of the $r_M$ range by fitting number counts from \textit{Planck}, ACT \citep{mar14} and SPT \citep{moc13} between 70 and 220\,GHz.
+We now determine the best estimate of the $r_M$ range by fitting number counts from \textit{Planck}, ACT \citep{mar14} and SPT \citep{moc13} between 70 and 220\,GHz.
 This is done only for BL\,Lacs, while for FSRQs we maintain the same range of $r_M$ values as before.
-We have verified in fact that a change in the $r_M$ interval for this class of objects does not give any significant improvement of the fit of number counts at sub--Jy level (i.e., for ACT/SPT data).
+We verified that a change in the $r_M$ interval for this class of objects does not improve the fit of the number counts at sub-Jy level significantly (i.e. for ACT/SPT data).
 This is not surprising because FSRQs provide the dominant contribution to number counts of bright sources, with $S\gg100$\,mJy (see Fig.\,\ref{fig:ns_radio}).
-At these flux levels the strong constraints come from \textit{Planck} measurements that are already well described by the model.
-On the other hand, at fainter fluxes we see that the relevance of BL\,Lacs increases, and we expect they become the dominant population at few tens of mJy.
-This is exactly the range of fluxes where the model underestimates observational number counts.
-By increasing the contribution of BL\,Lacs we should remove or reduce the discrepancy between model and SPT/ACT data, without affecting the predictions for the very bright sources.
+At these flux levels, the strong constraints come from \textit{Planck} measurements, which are already well described by the model.
+On the other hand, at fainter fluxes, the relevance of BL\,Lacs increases, and we expect them to become the dominant population at a few dozen mJy.
+This is exactly the range of fluxes in which the model slightly underestimates the observed number counts.
+By increasing the contribution of BL\,Lacs, we should remove or reduce the discrepancy between model and SPT/ACT data without affecting the predictions for the very bright sources.